My apologies for the über dramatic title. This is kind of an “action-packed” post. :p

 DEATH AND LIFE

 After our lunch, I excused myself and went to the ladies room.
-Inside the loo, I saw an Asian-looking woman who was attending to an old but beautiful woman.
+Inside the loo, I saw an Asian-looking lady who was attending to an old but beautiful woman.
 As I went outside, they were still there.
 I approached them and started talking to Ate Remy (“Ate” pronounced as “ah-te”, a Filipino term of respect, which means older sister).
 Ate Remy is a Filipina caregiver who looks after Rachel, the old but beautiful woman in the wheelchair.

 I really enjoyed talking to Rachel and Ate Remy.
 Before we left, I told Rachel how I would love to see her again.
-I asked when she would go to the mall again.
+I asked when she would go to the same mall again.
 She said that we could visit her at her home instead.
 Ate Remy was surprised because Rachel doesn’t normally invite people to her place.
 She said that was very rare of Rachel.

 I felt so privileged and excited to be invited to her home.
 So we set the date and exchanged numbers.
 I was really looking forward to see Rachel again.
 But a day or two before we were scheduled to meet, she called and asked if we can reschedule our date.
 She realized that it was Shabbat and her family will visit her at her place.
 I told her with regret that I no longer have other available dates to meet her since I was flying back to Manila that Saturday evening.